yvesmartindestaillades/yvesmartindestaillades/README.md

 💻 I'm also super interested in data science and AI.
 I worked on [predicting civil war](https://mlecauchois.github.io/cwonset/) and developed [an app that detect if you have a heart seizure](https://github.com/yvesmartindestaillades/Seizure-Detection-Android-App).

 💡 I like IoTs and I built a meeting-optimizer called [Odeji](https://chi.camp/projects/team-3-2019-2020/).
 The code for the firmware is [here](https://github.com/yvesmartindestaillades/Odeji-Firmware-Arduino), and it's connected to a [WebApp](https://odeji-6a294.web.app/) whose code is here.
  Just for fun, I'm developing [a connected mirror for health monitoring](https://github.com/yvesmartindestaillades/smartMirrorFitbit).
-It's still work in progress.